Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 CEF Fees

 Fees can also include the cost of leverage, which is a tool CEFs use to make the fund more profitable.
 CEFs have more borrowing ability than individuals, so they can greatly benefit from using leverage, making the high fees worth it for investors.
-Of course, using leverage for investment also brings on additional risk.
+Of course, using leverage for investing also brings on additional risk.

 It’s important for investors to consider whether paying high fees is worth it based on the performance of any particular CEF.